JasiahPeppers/To-Do-List-Web-App-Group2-/DocumentationForNextMilestone.md

 ## Brett Lewis (Backend development):
  - **Technologies**: Python, Flask, SQLite, API ,
  - **Hosting**: Render (backend)
- - Will use Render to host Flask/Python to create an API for communication with the frontend
+ - Will use Render to host Flask/Python to create an API for communication with the frontend and SQLite database
 ## Samantha Treasure (Video editing/presentation)
  - Creating video presentations, improve editing, transitions, visuals
 ## Jimmy Nguyen